ThreatConnect-Inc/tcex/docs/src/building_apps_testing.rst

 Exit Codes
 ----------
 The ``tcrun`` command can validate the exit code of the App.
 This allows for setting up fail scenarios profiles.
 All Apps should exit with a valid exit code and handle failures gracefully.
-With exit code you can provide "bad" data to the App and ensure it exits with the proper exit code.
+Using the exit_codes parameter you can provide "bad" data to the App and ensure it exits with the proper exit code.

 .. code-block:: javascript